-The School prides itself in the facilities that offers the Hotel Management & Catering Supervision students.
-It is equipped with a fully functional and professional kitchen, and a hotel restaurant as teaching labs of the Hotel Management & Catering Supervision path, Both are located in Campus A. Our students utilise the kitchen for their practical cooking sessions and the food and beverage subjects, providing them with the opportunity to practise their newly acquired skills in a real-life professional setting.
+The School prides itself in the facilities that offers the Hotel Management Caterina Supervision students.
+It is equipped fully functional professional kitchen, and a hotel restaurant as teaching labs of the Hotel Management & Catering Supervision path.
+Both are located in Campus A. Our students utilise the kitchen for their practical cooking sessions and the food and beverage subjects, providing them with the opportunity to practise their newly acquired skills in a real-life professional setting.